jpmorrisuva/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Jamie Morris is an Associate Professor of Psychology at the Univesity of Virginia.
-He is interested in.....
+He is interested in.................

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.